AnshidNuhmanPillat/python_simulator/robot-sim/README.md

 4. find_golden_token
 5. check_g_pair
 6. check_s_pair
+7. Main()

 **Functions**

-**1. drive**:
+**1. drive:**
-Function for setting a linear velocity
+Function for setting a linear velocity.
 Args:
 - speed (int): the speed of the wheels
 - seconds (int): the time interval

-set Motor1 speed and Motor2 speed same. run for set time.
+set Motor1 speed and Motor2 speed same.
+run for set time.

-**2. turn**:
+**2. turn:**
-Function for setting an angular velocity
+Function for setting an angular velocity.
 Args:
 - speed (int): the speed of the wheels
 - seconds (int): the time interval

-set Motor1 speed and Motor2 speed opposite to each other. run for set time.
+set Motor1 speed and Motor2 speed opposite to each other.
+run for set time.

-**3. find_silver_token**
+**3. find_silver_token:**
-Function to find the closest silver token
+Function to find the closest silver token.
 Returns:
 - dist (float): distance of the closest silver token (-1 if no silver token is detected)
 - rot_y (float): angle between the robot and the silver token (-1 if no silver token is detected)